 Auckland Business School Skills Audit

-- Careers New Zealand: skills gained outside the workforce
+- Careers New Zealand: figure out your skills

 Networking and the hidden job market